canokeys/canokey-documentation/content/development/protocols/admin.md

 ### 10. NFC Enable

-Read or set whether NFC is enabled.
+Read or set whether NFC is enabled (requires firmware 3.0.0 or above).
 This command is implemented by the hardware platform.
 Setting requires a verified PIN.

 #### Request